Fran08/Automate-the-Boring-Stuff/README.md

 # Automate-the-Boring-Stuff
-Following the Intro Python book "Automate the Boring Stuff" by Al Sweigart.
+Following the intro Python book "Automate the Boring Stuff" by Al Sweigart.

 These are Python projects I've completed so far, please feel free to compare with your own solutions.
-It was written with Python version 3.7 on a Windows PC
+I am using Python 3.7 on a Windows PC